baumgartner-99/Team-7-Final-Project/README.md

 overfit, validated by comparing a prediction over the entire dataset.

 Next step to tweak the model will be to determine the more relevant variables and reduce the number of features to reduce the overfitting.

+Our presentation is drafted in Google slides: https://docs.google.com/presentation/d/1-i7EGTC6oRfCs9RbeHb-cJfZfSILhLGk2Yr58klKukc/edit?usp=sharing

+For our dashboard, we have decided to use plotly and ajax scripts with html to host a webpage.
+There will be interactive elements so that the user can filter information by team.
+A mockup of the dashboard is shown below:

 Contributors: